GeoffCox/geoffcox.github.io/README.md

 [Read More](posts/NamingCode.md)

-# Organize code using the principle of locality <i class="fa fa-map-marked-alt"/>
+# Organize code using the principle of locality <i class="fas fa-map-marked-alt"/>

 Code is edited as text to optimize human understanding and productivity.
 Organizing code for the computer's sake is counter-productive.
 The computer prefers binary and you don't want to be typing zeros and ones all day.
 Use the the principle of locality to organize your code.